-Ting awarded R56 from NIAID to study role of inflammasomes in COVID-19 infection
+Ting and Koller awarded R56 from NIAID to study role of inflammasomes in COVID-19 infection

 Jenny Ting, PhD (Distinguished Professor, Department of Genetics, Department of Microbiology & Immunology, LCCC) was awarded a R56 grant titled “Role and Mitigation of Inflammasomes and Inflammation During COVID-19” from the National Institute of Allergy and Infectious Diseases (NIAID).